-- The major professor will schedule the thesis defense not later than the deadline indicated in the Graduate School calendar.
+- 1. The major professor will schedule the thesis defense not later than the deadline indicated in the Graduate School calendar.
+The thesis should be provided to the members of the advisory committee at least two weeks before the scheduled thesis defense meeting.
 The thesis defense should be open to members of the Graduate Faculty as visitors.
 Successful completion of the thesis defense requires the unanimous support of all members of the advisory committee. - 2.
-If a student fails the thesis defense, one re-examination may be given on recommendation of the advisory committee and approval by the dean of the Graduate School.
+If a student fails the thesis defense, one re-examination may be given on recommendation of the advisory committee and approval by the Dean of the Graduate School.
 Further examinations will be allowed only under exceptional circumstances and with approval of the Graduate Council.